Human brain: Gross anatomy

-The cerebrum, brainstem, cerebellum, and spinal cord are covered by four membranes called meninges.
+The cerebrum, brainstem, cerebellum, and spinal cord are covered by three membranes called meninges.
 The membranes are the tough dura mater; the middle arachnoid mater and the more delicate inner pia mater.
 Between the arachnoid mater and the pia mater is the subarachnoid space and subarachnoid cisterns, which contain the cerebrospinal fluid.
 The outermost membrane of the cerebral cortex is the basement membrane of the pia mater called the glia limitans and is an important part of the blood–brain barrier.
+In 2023 a fourth meningeal membrane has been proposed known as the subarachnoid lymphatic-like membrane.
 The living brain is very soft, having a gel-like consistency similar to soft tofu.
 The cortical layers of neurons constitute much of the cerebral grey matter, while the deeper subcortical regions of myelinated axons, make up the white matter.
 The white matter of the brain makes up about half of the total brain volume.